licht1stein/context-transient.el/README.md

 This is a variation on my [repo-hydra.el](https://github.com/licht1stein/repo-hydra.el) library.
 If you have Emacs 29.1 or later transient is built-in, so there are not external dependencies.

 ## Example
+To define a repo-specific transient use `repo-transient-define` with repository name as the first argument, and the transient menu as the second argument:
 ```elisp
 (repo-transient-define
  "repo-transient.el"